 OECD Home › Directorate for Financial and Enterprise Affairs › Bribery in international business › Latest Documents

 English, , 433kb

 English, , 733kb

 English, , 328kb

-On 11 March 2009, Israel became the 38th signatory to the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
+In 2008, ten years after their adoption, the Working Group on Bribery undertook a review of the OECD Instruments on Combating Bribery of Foreign Public Officials in International Business Transactions.